Analysis Methodology

 Component Scores#

-- Frequency (40% weight) — Normalized fill rate per active day.
+- Frequency (40% weight) — Normalized filled order rate per active day.
 High values indicate trading pace beyond typical human capability.

-- Maker Ratio (30% weight) — Percentage of fills from passive limit orders vs aggressive market orders.
+- Maker Ratio (30% weight) — Percentage of filled orders from passive limit orders vs aggressive market orders.
 High maker ratio suggests automated market-making.

 - Activity Entropy (25% weight) — Shannon entropy of hourly trade distribution (UTC).
 Maximum entropy means uniform 24-hour activity — no sleep pattern.